 The Bills make it to Super Bowl XXVII, but come up lame against a hungry Cowboys team.
 Final score?
 Let’s just say the Bills lost.

-jersey to honor the fact that the Bills have made it to the Super Bowl for the
+the jersey to honor the fact that the Bills have made it to the Super Bowl for

-trim on the front and sleeves.
+red trim on the front and sleeves.
 There are also blue stripes around the

 shoulders.
 The helmet is red with the blue buffalo logo on the side.
 It’s

 identical to the 1990 jersey except for the addition of the NFL logo

 shield/patch - if you look closely at this jersey, you will note a small